Japan Winter Wonderland Birding

 Day 7.
 Tokyo.

-The following day we do some exploration of Tokyo in the morning, especially Hibiya Park and the moats next to the imperial palace.
+The following day we do some exploration of Tokyo in the morning, especially Hibiya Park and the moats next to the Imperial Palace.
 Here you may see Azure-winged Magpie, Pygmy Woodpecker, Dusky Thrush, White-cheeked Starling, Brown-eared Bulbul and Varied Tit, and a number of waterbirds such as Falcated Duck, Wigeon, Tufted Duck, Great Cormorant and Little Grebe.
 By midday end of service.

-Pre and Post-tour EXTENSIONS 2025.
+Pre and Post-tour EXTENSIONS 2027.

 Sunday.

-Post extensions Feb 18-22 and Mar 2-6
+Post extensions Feb 20-24 and Mar 6-10

 Saturday .
 Departure 10:30 pm.
 We can leave luggage we don’t need in lockers at our nearby hotel.
-Note that we shall walk around on the island, so we want to carry as little as possible
+Note that we shall walk around on the island, so we want to carry as little as possible.

 Sunday.
 Arrive in Myiakejima at 5.AM.
 Breakfast/coffee in the port and then a bus to start birding the island at sunrise.
-Targets include Japanese Wood Pigeon, Owston’s Tit, Japanese Bush Warbler and the toughest bird of all Izu Thrush.
+Targets include Japanese Wood Pigeon, Owston’s Tit, Japanese Bush Warbler, and the toughest bird of all Izu Thrush.

-We have to be on the other side of the island for the return to Tokyo at 12.30pm.
+We have to be on the other side of the island for the return to Tokyo at 12.30 pm.

 It will take a few hours to reach The Oshima triangle – an area off Oshima island is the area where the seabirds congregate.
 Good to have something to eat or some rest onboard before we get there.